Kodak S-1 vs Sony HX400V

 - Ready to shoot: Has an integrated lens, whereas the S-1 necessitates an extra lens.

 - Easier fill-in: Has a small integrated flash to brighten shadows of backlit subjects.

 - Easier geotagging: Features an internal GPS sensor to log localization data.

 - Easier device pairing: Supports NFC for fast wireless image transfer over short distances.

 - More modern: Reflects 2 years of technical progress since the S-1 launch.

-If the count of individual advantages (bullet points above) is taken as a guide, the S-1 emerges as the winner of the contest (11 : 9 points).
+If the count of individual advantages (bullet points above) is taken as a guide, the S-1 comes out slightly ahead of the HX400V (11 : 10 points).
 However, the pertinence of the various camera strengths will differ across photographers, so that you might want to weigh individual camera traits according to their importance for your own imaging needs before making a camera decision.
 A professional wedding photographer will view the differences between cameras in a way that diverges from the perspective of a travel photog, and a person interested in cityscapes has distinct needs from a macro shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.

 How about other alternatives?
 Do the specifications of the Kodak S-1 and the Sony HX400V place the cameras among the top in their class?
 Find out in the latest Best Mirrorless Interchangeable Lens Camera and Best Superzoom Camera listings whether the two cameras rank among the cream of the crop.

 In any case, while the specs-based evaluation of cameras can be instructive in revealing their potential as photographic tools, it says little about, for example, the shooting experience and imaging performance of the S-1 and the HX400V in practical situations.
 User reviews, such as those found at amazon, can sometimes inform about these issues, but such feedback is often incomplete, inconsistent, and biased.